bnbullock/Amazon_Vine_Analysis/README.md

 ### Perform ETL on Amazon Products Reviews

 - The Digital Software dataset was loaded into a singular dataframe directly from Amazon.
-From this master dataframe, four additional distinct dataframes were generated and loaded into 4 different SQL tables.
+From this master dataframe, four additional distinct dataframes were prepared for loading into 4 different SQL tables.
 Each table was created using a schema that matched the corresponding dataframe exactly as extracted using Google Collab notebook and PySpark.

 ![Image1](images/1CreateTables_1.png)

-- Likewise to the above, each dataframe was transformed into the correct format with duplicated data removed, dates re-formatted and values aggregated as necessary.
-Below we can see an example of the different fields associated with the vine_table and the related data.
+- Likewise to the above, each dataframe was transformed into the correct format with duplicated data removed, dates reformatted and values aggregated as necessary.
+Below we can see an example of the different fields associated with the vine_table and the first few rows of data.

 ![Image2](images/2LoadedTables1.png)

-- Finally each transformed dataframe was loaded into the corresponding postgreSQL database table.
+- Finally, each transformed dataframe was loaded into the corresponding postgreSQL database table.
 We can see the results below once the vine_table data containing 102084 records of reviews was successfully loaded.

 ![Image3](images/3CountTableRows1.png)